Floortime Play

 Skill Check

-The goal of this activity is to introduce new coping skills your child can use when he/she feels they need to relax.
+The goal of this activity is to introduce new coping skills your child can use when they feel the need to relax.

 Growing My Skills